Future Forward Party: History

 In September 2018, the Future Forward Party was officially recognized by the Election Commission, allowing the party to start registering members and solicit funding.
+Piyabutr said that Italian Marxist thinker Antonio Gramsci's idea was main key to established Future Forward Party.

 In the 2019 election, the party won 30 constituency seats in parliament and 50 party-list MPs, including Thanathorn and Piyabutr, a result significantly better than had been expected for a new party.
 It also later gained an additional seat from a by-election in Chiang Mai, giving it a total of 81 seats.

 Following the election, the party faced various legal challenges, which party leader Thanathorn says are politically motivated.
 Thanathorn was accused of violating election law by the Election Commission, resulting in the Constitutional Court temporarily suspending his MP status until a ruling was reached.
 Despite this, FFP and six allied anti-junta parties nominated Thanathorn as a candidate for prime minister, but lost to incumbent prime minister and junta leader Prayut Chan-o-cha.
 Thanathorn was ultimately disqualified by the Constitutional Court.
 One prominent case against the party, which the Constitutional Court accepted in July 2019, alleged that FFP sought to overthrow the monarchy.
 As evidence, the resemblance between the party's triangular symbol and that of the Illuminati was cited.
 The case was dismissed in January 2020.

 On 16 December 2019, the party's executives and MPs voted to expel four MPs who had consistently voted against the party line, reducing its total to 76 MPs.

 The party was dissolved in a Constitutional Court ruling on 21 February 2020, which said that the party was in violation of election laws regarding donations to political parties.
 The party was loaned 191.2 million baht (about US$6 million) from its leader, Thanathorn, which, according to the court, counted as a donation.
 The dissolution order drew criticism from commentators inside and outside the country, who characterized it as part of the military's continued interference in Thai politics, noting that the party's vocal anti-military position made it a target and that the other parties' finances were not similarly scrutinized.